cu-mkp/m-k-manuscript-data/_texts/p-106v_tl.md

 To cast in <span class="m">gold</span>, <span class="m">crocum ferri</span> is necessary, & more <span class="m">stone alum</span> than in the following mixture.
 The <span class="m">stone alum</span> mixture cannot spoil anything.
 The mold must be red & close it immediately with <span class="m">iron</span> presses.

-Shells of crabs & [shells of] crayfish are troublesome to burn & have their own proper way of being molded.
+Shells of crabs & shells of crayfish are troublesome to burn & have their own proper way of being molded.

-When molding rats and birds, the feet, being burned, are difficult to recover, because they are small and slender.
+When molding rats & birds, the feet, being burned, are difficult to recover, because they are small & slender.
 The body is recovered more easily from the mold.
 The feet are cast in many pieces.